Irish Canadians: Ontario

 From the times of early European settlement in the 17th and 18th centuries, the Irish had been coming to Ontario, in small numbers and in the service of New France, as missionaries, soldiers, geographers and fur trappers.
 After the creation of British North America in 1763, Protestant Irish, both Irish Anglicans and Ulster-Scottish Presbyterians, had been migrating over the decades to Upper Canada, some as United Empire Loyalists or directly from Ulster.

 In the years after the War of 1812, increasing numbers of Irish, a growing proportion of them Catholic, were venturing to Canada to obtain work on projects such as canals, roads, early railroads and in the lumber industry.
 The labourers were known as ‘navvies’ and built much of the early infrastructure in the province.
-Settlement schemes offering cheap (or free) land brought over farming families, with many being from Munster (particularly Tipperary and Cork).
+Settlement schemes offering cheap (or free) land brought over farming families, with many being from Munster (particularly counties Tipperary and Cork).
 Peter Robinson organized land settlements of Catholic tenant farmers in the 1820s to areas of rural Eastern Ontario, which helped establish Peterborough as a regional centre.

 The Irish were instrumental in the building of the Rideau Canal and subsequent settlement along its route.
 Alongside French-Canadians, thousands of Irish laboured in difficult conditions and terrain.
 Hundreds, if not thousands, died from malaria.

 Famine in Ireland

 The Great Irish Hunger 1845–1849, had a large impact on Ontario.
 At its peak in the summer of 1847, boatloads of sick migrants arrived in desperate circumstances on steamers from Quebec to Bytown (soon to be Ottawa), and to ports of call on Lake Ontario, chief amongst them Kingston and Toronto, in addition to many other smaller communities across southern Ontario.
 Quarantine facilities were hastily constructed to accommodate them.
 Nurses, doctors, priests, nuns, compatriots, some politicians and ordinary citizens aided them.
 Thousands died in Ontario that summer alone, mostly from typhus.

 How permanent a settlement was depended on circumstances.
 A case in point is Irish immigration to North Hastings County, Canada West, which happened after 1846.
 Most of the immigrants were attracted to North Hastings by free land grants beginning in 1856.
 Three Irish settlements were established in North Hastings: Umfraville, Doyle's Corner, and O'Brien Settlement.
 The Irish were primarily Roman Catholic.
 Crop failures in 1867 halted the road program near the Irish settlements, and departing settlers afterward outnumbered new arrivals.
 By 1870, only the successful settlers, most of whom were farmers who raised grazing animals, remained.

-In the 1840s the major challenge for the Catholic Church was keeping the loyalty of the very poor Catholic arrivals during marches.
+In the 1840s, the major challenge for the Catholic Church was keeping the loyalty of the very poor Catholic arrivals during marches.
 The fear was that Protestants might use their material needs as a wedge for evangelicalization.
 In response the Church built a network of charitable institutions such as hospitals, schools, boarding homes, and orphanages, to meet the need and keep people inside the faith.
 The Catholic church was less successful in dealing with tensions between its French and the Irish clergy; eventually the Irish took control.